Dar es Salaam

 'Where's that?'

-'He'll take you,' and he nodded to the porter that hung around the door waiting for me to pay him.
+'He'll take you,' and he nodded to the tout that hung around the door who was still waiting for me to pay him.

 I trudged into the tiny police office beside the parking lot of the bus station and complained to the cop sitting behind the small desk about my ticket.
-He nodded to another cop to go with me and we pushed through the crowd to the Video Express bus I didn't take.
+He nodded to another cop to go with me and we pushed through the crowd to the Video Express bus.
 Burly dude was still trying to suit up the bus.
-They argued while I stood there looking on then all of a sudden I was being handed 25,000 shillings, along with a filthy look by your man.
+They argued while I stood there looking on when all of a sudden I was being handed 25,000 shillings, along with a filthy look by your man.

 The cop shrugged.
 'Take that.'
 I didn't argue and thanked him profusedly for his help.
-They still made 5,000 shillings, but at least they didn't give me a complete shafting.
+They still made 5,000 shillings, but at least I didn't come in for a complete drubbing.
+I gave the tout half of it.

 I boarded the Dar Express at 7:30 and everybody had their own seat and I sat back happily as I awaited the bus to pull out of the station.
-I felt smug about getting my money back, smiling when I thought about those mothers who thought they could sell me a ticket for the wrong bus with no seat available!
+I felt smart about getting my money back, smiling when I thought about those mothers who thought they could sell me a ticket for the wrong bus with no seat available!
 Standing up for hours!
-I snapped pictures and said hello to my neighbor and tucked myself in for the 7-hour ride, but feeling the air-conditioning come on and the overhead speakers crackle with sound, I thought - uh oh.
-Not crappy music through awful speakers!
+I snapped pictures and said hello to my neighbor and tucked myself in for the ride, but feeling the air-conditioning come on and the overhead speakers crackle with sound, I thought - uh oh.

-On the way to Moshi I had to endure a painful tapeloop of Celine Dion and air-conditioning that would have frozen the ass off a polar bear.
-It was so excruciating that at one point I wished I had taken the Video Express bus after all.
+Perhaps it was karma, but on the way to Moshi from Dar es Salaam I had to endure seven hours of Celine Dion singing her greatest hits on a tapeloop and air-conditioning that would have frozen the ass off a polar bear.
+It was so excruciating I wished I had taken the Video Express bus after all.

 ReplyDelete